Jean-Baptiste Kléber: Egyptian campaign

-Kléber followed Bonaparte in his expedition to Egypt but suffered a wound in the head in the first engagement at Alexandria, which prevented him for taking part in the Battle of the Pyramids, and caused his appointment as governor of Alexandria.
+Kléber followed Bonaparte in his invasion of Egypt but suffered a wound in the head in the first engagement at Alexandria, which prevented him for taking part in the Battle of the Pyramids, and caused his appointment as governor of Alexandria.
 In the Syrian campaign of 1799, however, he commanded the vanguard, took El-Arish, Gaza, and Jaffa, and won a great victory at the Battle of Mount Tabor on 15–16 April 1799.

 The campaign was not going well for the French as Napoleon withdrew and returned to France towards the end of 1799.
 Napoleon left Kléber in command of the French forces, without consulting Kléber before leaving.
-In this capacity, seeing no hope of bringing his army back to France or of consolidating his conquests, he negotiated the Convention of El-Arish (24 January 1800) with Commodore Sidney Smith, winning the right to an honorable evacuation of the French army.
-When Admiral Lord Keith refused to ratify the terms, Kléber attacked the Turks at the Battle of Heliopolis.
-Although he had only 10,000 men against 60,000 Turks, Kléber's forces utterly defeated the Turks on 20 March 1800.
-He then re-took Cairo, which had revolted against French rule.
+In this capacity, seeing no hope of bringing his army back to France or of consolidating his conquests, he signed the Convention of El Arish with Kör Yusuf Ziyaüddin Pasha on 24 January 1800.
+Signed in Commodore Sidney Smith's presence, the convention allowed the Army of the Orient to return to Europe.
+However, the Pitt ministry had forbidden British commanders from going along with such a treaty, and both Smith and his superior Admiral Lord Keith wrote letters to Kléber informing him that their government would only accept an unconditional French surrender.
+An infuriated Kléber proceeded to attack and defeat an Ottoman army of 60,000 men at the Battle of Heliopolis.
+Although he had only 10,000 men against 60,000 Turks, Kléber's forces utterly defeated the Ottomans on 20 March 1800.
+He then returned to Cairo and suppressed another revolt against French rule.

-Kléber, son of an operative mason and a prominent freemason himself, was attestedly instrumental in bringing freemasonry to Egypt.
+Kléber, son of an operative freemason and a prominent mason himself, was attestedly instrumental in bringing freemasonry to Egypt.
 While he was negotiating with Sidney Smith in January 1800, Kléber opened a masonic temple in Cairo and thus created the Isis lodge (La Loge Isis), serving as its first master.
 The motto of the lodge was the slogan of the French Revolution: Liberté, égalité, fraternité.